arnab39/Cloth_Classification_DeepLearning/README.md

 are mentioned below.
 <br/>

 Enter each folder to run cloth classification using different techniques.
-The first folder has the Sequence model based classification while the next two folder has simple neural network based classification using tensorflow and using just python(No tensorflow libraries allowed).
+The first folder has the Sequence model based classification while the next two folder has simple feed-forward neural network based classification using both tensorflow and only python(No tensorflow libraries allowed).

 The folder also has two basic codes for Regression and kNN classifier using jupyter notebook.